 Lotteries which sell tickets through retail units and online are reporting changes in customer behaviour, with many seeing more online activity in the past couple…

 It’s the oldest sport in terms of betting, and still one of the most popular.
 But there’s no doubt that horse racing has a language all of its own.

 To enthusiasts, most horse racing terminology is second nature.
 But for newcomers, some of the jargon can sometimes be quite confusing.
-If you’ve ever read a racing paper, or watched it on TV, you’ll know exactly what we mean.
+If you’ve ever read a racing paper, watched it on TV or stream horse racing online, you’ll know exactly what we mean.

 We understand that before you start to bet at one of the recommended horse racing bookies, you’ll want to know what all the language means.
 So we decided to produce this guide to explain what you should know about horse racing before you place your first bet.

 So let’s take a look at the most commonly used horse racing terms, and explain what each one means.